MAKT – an amateur night at Capitol Hill

 – Banco, Macbeth

-The performance is made by NONcompany with: Lise Risom Olsen (text and actor), Christoph Buchegger (co-director and dramaturgy), Phillip Hohenwarter (video design and editing), Brynjar Vik (video and technical solutions) and Tone Myklatun (producer).
-With contributions from Morten Pettersen.
+The performance is made by NONcompany with: Lise Risom Olsen (text and actor), Christoph Buchegger (director and dramaturgy), Phillip Hohenwarter (video design), Sune Schelderup (light design and sound) Brynjar Vik (video and sound work) and Tone Myklatun (producer).
+Guitar by Ben Von Grafenstein.

-MAKT -an amateur night at Capitol Hill will be premiered at Rosendal Teater in Trondheim on January 17th 2020.
-A pre-view of the work in progress will be shown at WRAP in Bergen in collaboration with BIT Teatergarasjen December 13th 2019.
+MAKT -an amateur night at Capitol Hill was premiered at Rosendal Teater in Trondheim January 17th 2020.

-The project is co-produced by Rosendal Teater and supported by:
+The project is co-produced by Rosendal Teater and BIT Teatergarasjen and supported by:

 Municipality of Bergen – department for art and culture, Fund for Picture and Sound and Fond for frilansere.